 3. Use verbal cues to distract the audience, such as asking them a question or making a statement.

 4. Manipulate time to distract the audience, such as by pausing for a moment or moving quickly.

 Misdirection is an essential technique in magic that enables magicians to create illusions that seem impossible.
 By drawing the audience's attention away from where the trick is happening, magicians can perform their tricks undetected and create a sense of wonder and amazement.

 Whether you are a magician looking to perfect your craft or simply someone interested in the art of magic, understanding misdirection is essential to appreciate this fascinating art form.

-As an experienced corporate magician and mentalist, I, Anthony Dempsey of Anthony Entertains, can help you create a unique and unforgettable experience for your guests.
-So, if you're looking to add a bit of magic to your next event, get in touch with me today, and let's make it a memorable one!
+As an experienced corporate magician and mentalist, I, Anthony Dempsey, can help you create a unique and unforgettable experience for your guests.
+So, if you're looking to add a bit of magic to your next event, get in touch with me today and let's make it a memorable one!